philippinespire/pire_ssl_data_processing/README.md

 After completion, run `checkClumpify_EG.R` to see if any files failed
 ```
+# load the container with R
 enable_lmod
 module load container_env mapdamage2

+# If you have not previously install tidyverse do the following:
+crun R				# you have entered R
+install.packages('tidyverse')	# intall tidyverse.
+Can take several minutes
+quit()
+# R:save session?
+yes

+# If you already have tidyverse do this:
 crun R < /home/e1garcia/shotgun_PIRE/pire_fq_gz_processing/checkClumpify_EG.R --no-save
 ```
 If all files were successful, `checkClumpify_EG.R` will return "Clumpify Successfully worked on all samples".